mollickshahriar/mollickshahriar/README.md

 #### Computer Engineer

-I completed my bachelor degree of engineering in Computer Science and Technology from Zhejiang University of Technology.Now i am developing myself for work on Cybersecurity and machine learning field.
+I have completed my bachelor degree of engineering in Computer Science and Technology from Zhejiang University of Technology.Now i am developing myself for work on Cybersecurity and machine learning field.

 Skills: Python/Java/C++/SQL/Networking